dermatz/ddev-woodoo-buildtools-magento/README.md

 Usage: ddev frontend [command] [option, theme]

 Command:
-  init                  Initial Woodoo Setup to read all themes from dataabase and write to .ddev/config.yaml help                  Show a help page check, selftest       Woodoo Self Test frontend-update       Update to the latest Version themes                List all available themes that are configured in .ddev/config.yaml themes                List all available themes that are configured in .ddev/config.yaml build                 Build all themes that are configured in .ddev/config.yaml build -f              Builds all themes without yes/no question (force) build theme           Build a specific theme watch theme           Watch for CSS and JS changes in a specific theme
+  init, install           Initial Woodoo Setup to read all themes from dataabase and write to .ddev/config.yaml help                    Show a help page version, --version, -v  Show version check, selftest, test   Woodoo Self Test frontend-update         Update to the latest stable Version frontend-update -dev    Update to the latest development Version (can be buggy!) themes                  List all available themes that are configured in .ddev/config.yaml build                   Build all themes that are configured in .ddev/config.yaml build -f                Builds all themes without yes/no question (force) build Vendor/theme      Build a specific theme watch Vendor/theme      Watch for CSS and JS changes in a specific theme

 Option:
   -f                      Builds all themes without yes/no question (force) themecode               Theme-Code from .ddev/config.yaml
 ```

 ## Feature request